17 Nov The 3 Most Important Business Questions to Ask Yourself as the Owner

 2. What Problem do you Solve?

 It’s worth repeating that businesses serve by solving problems.
 Many businesses wrongly think that customers are buying their products and services when customers are actually buying a solution to a problem.
-We meditate to relieve stress (meditation teacher solve the problem of stress).
-We hire a marketing coach because we want to grow our business (coaches shortcut the path to success).
-We hire a professional wedding photographer because we want good wedding pictures to look back on (photographers solve the problems of capturing memories).
+We meditate to relieve stress (meditation teacher solves the problem of stress).
+Hire a marketing coach because we want to grow our business (coaches shortcut the path to success).
+Book a professional wedding photographer because we want good wedding pictures to look back on (photographers solve the problems of capturing memories).
 Think about your offerings through the lens of the problem it solves.
 Then craft your story to speak to this specific problem and how it affects your specific audience.
-Recently, the problems facing your audience (and the world) changed – so to do you need to change.
-You need to change in order to be relevant and answer question number three.
+Recently, the problems facing your audience (and the world) changed – so your story and service may need to shift as well.
+Change is important to remain relevant in an ever-changing market, and to answer question number three.

 3. Why Should They Care?

 Part of your business story involves defining and proposing a solution to your client’s problem.
 Successful businesses take this a step further, filling in the story so it matters to your customer or client.
 The simple act of having a solution isn’t enough.
 Plenty of other business offers similar solutions.
-How does your speak to your client’s fears, worries and pain points?
+How do your speak to your client’s fears, worries, and pain points?
 When it does, it will matter to them and they will buy from you.
+For this question, the more specific your answer, the better!
+This is how you can find a niche, and create a service or product that they may have yet to find.
+And that other businesses have yet to offer.
+That’s a win-win in our book!